Definition of Cylindrical Contact Homology in dimension three: The evaluation map

 \section{The evaluation map}

-The goal of this section is to introduce and discuss the properties of the evaluation map.
-Suppose that $\gamma$ is a positive hyperbolic orbit of action $<L$; the situation of $\gamma$ negative hyperbolic is similar.
+The goal of this section is to introduce and discuss the properties of the evaluation map. \cb We consider an $L$-supersimple pair $(\alpha, J)$ as defined in Section~\ref{subsection: L-supersimple pairs}. \cb Suppose that $\gamma$ is a positive hyperbolic orbit of action $<L$; the situation of $\gamma$ negative hyperbolic is similar.

 Let $\gamma$ be an $m(\gamma)$-fold cover of a simple orbit $\gamma_0$, let $\gamma_0\times D^2_{\delta_0/3}$ be a neighborhood of $\gamma_0$, where $\delta_0$ is as in Section~\ref{subsection: L-supersimple pairs}, and let $(\R/\Z)\times D^2_{\delta_0/3}\to \gamma_0\times D^2_{\delta_0/3}$ be its $m(\gamma)$-fold cover with coordinates $(t,z=x+iy)$ such that $\{z=0\}$ corresponds to $\gamma$.
 Also let $\R\times (\R/\Z)\times D^2_{\delta_0/3}$ be the cylinder over $(\R/\Z)\times D^2$ with coordinates $(s,t,z=x+iy)$.